Visa policy of Burkina Faso: Visa on arrival - History

 Visa on arrival is available for citizens of Peru for holders of a valid visa issued by a Schengen Member State.

-Visa on arrival is available for holders of diplomatic, official, service or special passports free of charge.
+Visa on arrival are still available for holders of diplomatic, official, service or special passports free of charge.
 Passengers with an Interpol passport traveling on duty can obtain a visa on arrival.
 They must have 1 passport photo.
 BCN INTERPOL in Burkina Faso must be informed before arrival.

 Electronic Visa (e-Visa)

 The eVisa portal was launched on 17 August 2023.
 Citizens of countries that are not visa-exempt may also obtain a visa online or at a Burkina Faso diplomatic mission, if they prefer.

 Transit without a visa

 Citizens of South Africa require a visa prior to arrival at all times, including transit.
 Other nationalities holding confirmed onward tickets may transit through airports of Burkina Faso up to 24 hours without a transit visa.

+United States

+Entry and transit is refused to United States nationals, even if not leaving the aircraft and proceeding by the same flight.

 Visitor statistics

 Most visitors arriving to Burkina Faso for tourism purposes were from the following countries of nationality: